Time Economics: Where Effort Meets Time

 Time is fixed.
 Effort is flexible.
 Leaders who align their peak effort with their most valuable work experience greater productivity and sustainability.

 This is where the energy conversation comes in: you can’t direct effort without understanding energy levels.
 Energy fuels effort, but effort is what produces outcomes.
+(See more about energy and capacity).

 Time Economics in Practice